What is the program?

 Why did they need the MagLab?

 The MagLab is located in close proximity to FAMU.
-The MagLab's CIRL group conceived of the Magnetic Momentum Program and connected the FAMU students with a diverse group of MagLab scientists and engineers skilled in mentoring, thus advancing the MagLab’s mission of broadening participation and building a diverse STEM workforce.
+The MagLab's CIRL group conceived of the Magnetic Momentum Program and connected the FAMU students with MagLab scientists and engineers skilled in mentoring, thus advancing the MagLab’s mission building a STEM workforce.

 Funding